kvoon/Walkability-Analysis/README.md

 # Walkability-Analysis

-First assignment done at uni using Jupyter Notebooks.
-Part of a 2 person group assignment.
+The project was undertaken originally as part of a Data Science university group project, done as a 2-person team.

-The objective of the assignment was to gather and integrate several datasets to perform data analysis of the walkability of different parts of Sydney.
+The objective of this assignment was to curate and merge diverse datasets, with the aim of conducting a comprehensive analysis of the walkability metrics of distinct geographical areas within Sydney.

+Pair programming was utilised to complete the programming aspect of this assignment.

 The main notebook file is `DATA2001+Assignment+.ipynb`